52nd Berlin International Film Festival

 The 52nd annual Berlin International Film Festival was held from February 6 to 17, 2002.
 The festival opened with Heaven by Tom Tykwer.
-New print of Charlie Chaplin's 1940 American satirical dramedy film The Great Dictator was the closing film of the festival.
-The Golden Bear was awarded to British–Irish film Bloody Sunday directed by Paul Greengrass and Japanese Animated film Spirited Away directed by Hayao Miyazaki.
+The new print of Charlie Chaplin's 1940 American satirical dramedy film The Great Dictator was the closing film of the festival.

+The Golden Bear was jointly awarded to Bloody Sunday, directed by Paul Greengrass, and Spirited Away, by Hayao Miyazaki.

-The retrospective dedicated to European films from the 1960s titled European 60s was shown at the festival.
+The Retrospective section was dedicated to European films from the 1960s.
 Dieter Kosslick became the director of the festival, taking over from Moritz de Hadeln.

-Jury
+Juries

+Main Competition

 The following people were announced as being on the jury for the festival: